winnytp/google-homepage/README.md

 # The winGoogle Project
 Howdy there, random person!
 This is my attempt at replicating the Google homepage without looking at anyone else's source code or files (yet, anyway).

 Since this is my first time coding HTML and CSS from scratch, there's bound to be weird issues.
-I'm already **certain** that I'm not following best practices, but there's only one way to learn, right?
+I'm already **certain** that I'm not following best practices.
+But there's only one way to learn, right?

 I'm following these directions from The Odin Project: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/html-css